fabianivulic/complex-systems-13/README.md

 ```
 This script plots the data gathered from running network_analysis.py.
 It grants multiple options for plotting the data:
 - `plot_network_results`: This function plots the average of the network metrics for across varying control parameters.
-- 'plot_scatter': This function plots the final tumor density values against the network metrics of interest, colored by the control parameter values.
+- `plot_scatter`: This function plots the final tumor density values against the network metrics of interest, colored by the control parameter values.